 Remind yourself that you are not responsible for your ex’s behavior.
 Insecurity, fear, anger and mean-spiritedness may fuel your ex’s actions, but you don’t have to take them personally and you don’t have to believe you caused them.

-You don’t have to blame yourself for what this person is choosing to do.
+For finding peace after divorce, you don’t have to blame yourself for what this person is choosing to do.

 3. Have an overdose of compassion and gratitude for yourself.

 In addition to forgiving your ex, spend some time healing your heart, feeling more compassion for yourself and searching for gratitude.

 If you feel compassion for yourself, the fuel of resentment will cool.
 The fire of hatred will abate a bit.
 You will hold yourself less responsible for your ex’s actions.
 You will stop blaming yourself.

 Start treating yourself like you would someone you loved – without judgment and with much understanding.

 When you meditate on gratitude, you can’t focus on reciprocating pain or being angry at your ex.